savan1304/Find-My-Lease/README.md

     External API: In HouseDetails screen, using an external API to show walking/ biking/ transit score of the location of the listing.

 ==> Apart from the listed features from the requirements for iteration-2, currently Login-SignUp validation and 'Forgot password' functionalities are implemented.
-However, there are some functionalities related to reading data by user id is pending, therefore 'Authentication' is not completed for iteration-2.
+However, some functionalities related to reading data by user id are pending, therefore 'Authentication' is not completed for iteration-2.

 ==> Current high-level data model: